Yoontae6719/Bigcon/README.md

 - [x] 3_Preprocessing_3.ipynb
 - [x] 4_Preprocessing_4.ipynb
 - [x] 6_DL_models_inputs.ipybn
 5. To run the ML model, run the following jupyter notebook.
+The weights of all models can be downloaded from the following Google drive.

 - [x] 5_test_modeling-ACC-ALL.ipynb
 6. Train the model.
 We provide the experiment scripts of all benchmarks under the folder `./runfile`.
+The weights of Deep learning can be downloaded from the `checkpoints.zip folder`.
 You can reproduce the experiment results by:
 ```bash
 bash ./runfile/big_1.sh
 ```

-7. if you want save the result file in submit folder.
+7. For machine learning and deep learning models, run Voting enamble 7_ML_DL_model_output.ipybn.
+All results are stored in the `submit folder`.

-8.
+8. Run 8_Clustering.ipynb for clustering results.
+All results are stored in the `submit folder`

 ## Contact